 Add one 24-25 ounce jar of your favorite marinara sauce.

 Of course, you can use homemade tomato sauce if so inclined.
-I’ve discovered my own personal favorite store-bought marinara sauce, not the one pictured here, but actually Trader Joes Organic Marinara – it is surprisingly really flavorful!
+Or this quick marinara sauce, or even store-bought- not the one pictured here, but actually Trader Joes Organic Marinara – is surprisingly flavorful!
 I keep a couple of jars on hand for emergencies.

-So basically it will look like this.
+So basically, it will look like this.
 Top with dollops of ricotta.
+Or try our Tofu Ricotta!

-On the left is the herbed tofu ricotta I keep telling you about which is so easy to make, it literally takes 5 minutes.
+On the left is our Vegan tofu ricotta I keep telling you about which is so easy to make, it literally takes 5 minutes.
 I use it in vegan lasagna and cannelloni as well.

 Now at this point, I’ll add grated pecorino and mozzarella cheese mostly to Brian’s side.